Mujtaba-12390/covid19-usa-average-deaths-storytelling/README.md

 Welcome to the COVID-19 USA Data Storytelling project!
 In this repository, we explore and analyze the impact of the COVID-19 pandemic in the United States.
 With a focus on average death rates, this project aims to provide valuable insights through data-driven storytelling.

+## What is Data Storytelling?

+Data storytelling is a method of conveying insights and findings from data analysis in a compelling and easily understandable narrative form.
+It combines data analysis with elements of storytelling to make data-driven insights more accessible and impactful to a broader audience, including non-technical individuals.

 ## Key Highlights

 - **Quarterly and Monthly Insights:** Dive into our comprehensive analysis, which includes both quarterly and monthly breakdowns of COVID-19 data.
 This granularity allows you to uncover subtle trends and changes in the pandemic's trajectory.